The Westerner (video game)

 The Westerner (also known as Wanted: A Wild Western Adventure and Fenimore Fillmore: The Westerner) is a graphic adventure game developed by Revistronic.
 It was published in late 2003 in Spain by Planeta DeAgostini.
 In 2004, it was published worldwide, including in the US, where it was renamed Wanted: A Wild Western Adventure.
 Set in the Wild West, it is the sequel to 3 Skulls of the Toltecs.
-The game is in 3D, although it preserves the traditional Point and Click game play and comic style of LucasArts productions.
+The game is in 3D, although it preserves the traditional point and click gameplay and comic style of LucasArts productions.
 In May 2016, Casual Brothers reintroduced the game on both iOS and Android.
 By March 2005, The Westerner had sold more than 200,000 units worldwide.

 In 2008, The Westerner was followed by a sequel, under the title Fenimore Fillmore's Revenge.

 Gameplay

 Fillmore travels through different locations, riding his horse that needs to be fed carrots from the farms of in-game friends or bought by the player at the village store.

 Action sequences require Fillmore to use his gun.
-The gun is fired by a left-click of the mouse (if you cannot move) or a right-click of the mouse (if you can get around using a left-click of the mouse).
+The gun is fired by a left-click of the mouse (if the players cannot move) or a right-click of the mouse (if the players can get around using a left-click of the mouse).